By Ryan Kurczak

 Even though I could never bare my soul in front of that many people…

-A few other phrases I tapped on that stuck out included the following:
+A few other phrases I tapped on that stuck out included:

 Even though I have no right to play that well because it would make other people feel bad…

 Even though no one wants to hear this kind of music anymore…

 Even though I’ll never meet any other musicians I get along with…

 After a while, specific phrases no longer came to mind, but I did have gut reactions that stirred up my emotions as I spent the remaining hours imagining myself playing like Led Zeppelin live.
 I just kept watching the video, imagining myself doing what I was watching, and tapped from the eyebrow point to under the arm until whatever emotion that surfaced subsided.

 About halfway through, negative emotions were more rare.
 I began to experience more uplifting and enlivening emotions about the prospect of expressing myself on guitar with a band like that.

 I love knowing the world needs guitar players like me.